-Under the Family Educational Rights and Privacy Act (FERPA), directory information is public information unless the student files a request for confidentiality in the Office of the Registrar.
-The information that Mount Mary University considers directory information is as follows: name, address, telephone listing, field of study, weight and height of athletes, most recent previous school attended, date and place of birth, participation in officially recognized activities and sports, dates of attendance, degrees and awards.
-Please visit the U.S. Department of Education website for additional information (http://familypolicy.ed.gov/faq-page?src=fpco).
-A student has the right to restrict the release of their public directory information by placing a FERPA restriction on that data.
+Directory Information: Under the Family Educational Rights and Privacy Act (FERPA), directory information is public information unless the student files a request for confidentiality in the Office of the Registrar.
+The information that Mount Mary University considers directory information is as follows: name, address, email address, telephone listing, field of study, weight and height of athletes, most recent previous school attended, date and place of birth, participation in officially recognized activities and sports, dates of attendance, degrees and awards.
+Please visit the U.S. Department of Education website for additional information (Family Educational Rights and Privacy Act (FERPA)).
+A student has the right to restrict the release of his/her public directory information by placing a FERPA restriction on that data.
 Prior to enacting a restriction, a student should carefully consider how the decision may affect him or her in unexpected ways.
-For example, should a student place a restriction on their degree or name, a prospective employer requesting degree confirmation would be denied such information or the student's name would not appear in the commencement brochure.
+For example, should a student place a restriction on his/her degree or name, a prospective employer requesting degree confirmation would be denied such information or the student's name would not appear in the commencement brochure.
 Mount Mary will honor a student's request to restrict the release of directory information but cannot assume responsibility to contact the student for subsequent permission to release the information.
 Regardless of the effect upon a student, Mount Mary assumes no liability for honoring a student's request that directory information be restricted.
-A student who has ceased attending Mount Mary, and whose directory information was not restricted in their last term of attendance, does not have the right to restrict the release of directory information until such time as he/she re-enrolls at Mount Mary.
+A student who has ceased attending Mount Mary, and whose directory information was not restricted in his/her last term of attendance, does not have the right to restrict the release of directory information until such time as he/she re -enrolls at Mount Mary.